 I had to stir, and stir, and stir to get the pigments to blend to make the correct color.
 Oops!
 I made a huge mess!
 But I finally got rid of the really bright blue paint, and got the prettiest blue ever!

-I gave everything a light sanding and prepared to paint the piece with my Homeright Finish Max.
+I gave everything a light sanding and prepared to paint the new hall table with my Homeright Finish Max.